Paris Placement Program

 I am a postgraduate student - am I eligible to apply?

-No, postgraduate students are not eligible to apply for the Paris program.
+Postgraduate students enrolled in a Master of Commerce or Master of International Business are eligible to apply for the Paris program.

 Are there any prerequisites to apply?